bluetmn/cs452-buffer-overflow/README.md

 We will determine you win the game if the program prints "You won!".

+- You are not allowed to change the main function().
+- You can change your_fcn() in whatever ways as you like, but you must exploit a buffer overflow vulnerability, as opposed to an integer overflow vulnerability.
 - Your must use your seat number as your buffer size - this guarantees everyone's solution would be different.
-- You are not allowed to change the main function().
-However, you can change your_fcn() in whatever ways as you like.
 - Hardcoding is okay.

 # Due Date

-23:59pm, Feburary 3rd, 2022.
+23:59pm, 01/17/2022.
 Late submissions will not be accepted/graded.

 # Grading Rubric